-Measurement of IGFBP-3 is used in the diagnosis and monitoring of developmental disorders such as acromegaly and gingivitis, in the diagnosis of growth hormone deficiency in adults and in the monitoring of recombinant human growth hormone therapy.
+Measurement of IGFBP-3 is used in the diagnosis and monitoring of developmental disorders such as acromegaly and gigantism, in the diagnosis of growth hormone deficiency in adults, and in the monitoring of recombinant human growth hormone therapy.

 Insulin-like Growth Factor Binding Protein 3 (IGFBP-3) is a 264 amino acid peptide produced by the liver.
 It is the most abundant protein from the IGFBP group that transports and controls the bioavailability and half-life of insulin-like growth factors (IGF), in particular IGF-1, the major mediator of growth and anabolic effects of growth hormone (GH).

 Measurement of IGF-1 has been shown to have greater diagnostic sensitivity and specificity than measurement of IGFBP-3.
-Therefore, control of IGFBP-3 should be combined with control of IGF-1.
-The combination of IGF-1 and IGFBP-3 measurements is better than the individual measurement of each factor, the diagnosis of growth hormone (GH) deficiency and the monitoring of recombinant human GH therapy.
-In contrast, in the diagnosis and monitoring of acromegaly and gingivitis, the measurement of IGFBP-3 adds little to the measurement of IGF-1.
+Therefore, measurement of IGFBP-3 should be combined with measurement of IGF-1.
+The combination of IGF-1 and IGFBP-3 measurements is better than the individual measurement of each factor in the diagnosis of growth hormone (GH) deficiency, and the monitoring of recombinant human GH therapy.
+In contrast, in the diagnosis and monitoring of acromegaly and gigantism, the measurement of IGFBP-3 adds little to the measurement of IGF-1.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.